 At a minimum, students must be able to show completion of an approved secondary education program or the equivalent.
 English proficiency may be demonstrated by:

-A minimum score of 4 on the IB in HL or SL
+- A minimum score of 4 on the IB in HB or SL

-Please submit TOEFL scores using the code 1888 (code is the same for all 13 freshman/sophmore campuses).
-Students applying for our ESL program, which is offered on UW-Marinette and UW-Marshfield campuses, are not required to demonstrate English proficiency (Click here to learn more about our ESL program: UW Colleges ESL Program Introduction).
+Please submit TOEFL scores using the code 1888 (code is the same for all 13 freshman/sophomore campuses).
+Students applying for our ESL program, which is offered on UW-Green Bay at Marinette and UW-Stevens Point at Marshfield campuses, are not required to demonstrate English proficiency (Click here to learn more about our ESL program: UW Colleges ESL Program Introduction).